LucasDelfino92/morrowindsharp/main.md

 - [**MUSE 2 - Vanilla Intro Music**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/MUSE%202%20-%20Vanilla%20Intro%20Music.7z).
 Restores the vanilla music for the introductory scene at the Imperial prison ship.
 Mod by **Sigourn**.

 [**TUBES4MUSE - The Unofficial Bootleg Extended Soundtrack for MUSE 2**](https://drive.google.com/file/d/1z2w5TH-xW4-yuROJhlSI4sNVS4kepOZu/view?usp=sharing)
 Selection of songs from various different game soundtracks that all fit in with TES3's originals, sorted to work with MUSE, giving each region of Vvardenfell a unique character based on the music that plays there, including specific music for various dungeon types.
 Also includes music from other games composed by Jeremy Soule which blend in seamlessly with the rest.
-Mod by **anonymous**.
+- After installing the mod, copy the files from **Music/MS/general/Dungeon General** into **Music/MS/general/underwater**.

 > ℹ️ The filesize of this download is 2.34GB.
+Its uploader is an **anonymous** person.

 ## DIALOGUE